-The ACD has delegated its day-to-day responsibility for investment management to Cerno Capital Partners LLP ("Investment Manager").
+The ACD has delegated its day-to-day responsibility for investment management of the Company to Cerno Capital Partners LLP (the "Investment Manager").
 Cerno Capital Partners LLP is a limited liability partnership incorporated in England on 6 March 2007 with number OC326579.
-Its registered office and principal place of business is at the address set out in Appendix G.
+Its registered office and principal place of business is at the address set out in Appendix F.

-Cerno Capital Partners LLP is authorised to carry on investment business in the UK by virtue of its authorisation and regulation by the Financial Conduct Authority.
+Cerno Capital Partners LLP is authorised to carry on investment business in the United Kingdom by virtue of its authorisation and regulation by the FCA.
 The Investment Manager may only sub-delegate its functions with the prior consent of the ACD.

 The appointment of the Investment Manager has been made under an agreement between the ACD and the Investment Manager (the "Investment Management Agreement").
-The Investment Management Agreement may be terminated by the Investment Manager giving not less than three months' prior written notice to the ACD.
-The Investment Management Agreement may also be terminated immediately by the ACD if it is in the interests of investors.
+The Investment Management Agreement may be terminated immediately by the ACD if it is in the interests of investors.